tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/02_functions_vs_classes.md

         }
     }

-You could still access the field directly (ie. simply calling `return firstName + " " + surname`) but you can't do so using `this`.
+You could still access the field directly (i.e. simply calling `return firstName + " " + surname`) but you can't do so using `this`.
 The point here is to demonstrate the difference in capture schematics for `this` when used in lambdas vs. anonymous instances.

+#### Shadowed Variables

-Shadowing becomes much more straight forward to reason about (when referencing shadowed variables) with the simplified `this` semantics.
+Referencing shadowed variables becomes much more straight forward to reason about with the simplified `this` semantics.
 For example,

     public class ShadowingExample {